 They also have a double coat, which means they shed more than Bulldogs.
 Bulldogs are originally bred as fighting dogs, so they’re much more aggressive than Border Terriers.
 They also require a lot more exercise, and their short coats make them prone to skin problems.

-Ultimately, it depends on your personal circumstances and the traits you want the most.
+Ultimately, it depends on your circumstances and the traits you want the most.
 Thanks for reading!

 Read More: Border Terrier Vs Kerry Blue Terrier